kyma-project/kyma/docs/serverless-v2/03-03-lambda-processing.md

 ## Built

 This phase involves creating and processing the Job CR.
 It ends successfully when the lambda image is built and sent to the Docker registry.
-If the image already existed and only update is required, the Docker image receives a new tag.
+If the image already existed and only an update is required, the Docker image receives a new tag.

-Updating an existing lambda requires an image rebuild only if you change lambda's body (**source**) or dependencies (**deps**).
-An update of lambda's other configuration details, such as environment variables, replicas, resources, etc, or labels, doesn't require image rebuild, and it only affects KService.
+Updating an existing lambda requires an image rebuild only if you change the lambda's body (**source**) or dependencies (**deps**).
+An update of lambda's other configuration details, such as environment variables, replicas, resources, etc, or labels, does not require image rebuild, and it only affects KService.

 > **NOTE:** Each time you update lambda's configuration, the Function Controller deletes all previous Job CRs for the given lambda's **UID**.